7Block Labs

 Pattern B: “VC-style package”

-• Device emits EAT (CWT) with measurements and eat_nonce; the service issues a verifiable package that embeds the EAT + business data; a relying party verifies both the business signature and the attestation result per RATS. (datatracker.ietf.org)
+• The device sends out an EAT (CWT) that includes some measurements and an eat_nonce.
+Then, the service puts together a verifiable package that combines the EAT with some business data.
+Finally, a relying party checks both the business signature and the attestation result according to RATS. (datatracker.ietf.org)

 7) Practical examples